Khurchi: Production

 The motion poster was released in mid-June 2020 with a strong voice of the child in the background.
 The poster of the film was released in 2021 with the tagline 'आता खुर्ची आपलीच'.
 Child actor Aryan Hagavane, who plays a pivotal role in this films makes his debut.
-Waghmare gained 5kg weight to fit in his role.
+Waghmare gained 5 kg weight to fit in his role.

 Soundtrack

 The songs in the film are written by Prashant Madpuvar, Saurabh and Somnath Shinde and music is composed by Sanmit Waghmare, Abhishek Kate.
 Adarsh Shinde, Avadhoot Gupte, Abhay Jodhpurkar, Rasika Vakherkar, Amita Ghugri and Aryan have sung the songs.
 The background music is done by Devdutt Manisha Baji.